sixeyed/docker4.net/lessons/section-01/03-windows-containers.md

 Task containers just do one thing and then exit.
 Useful for automation, but we'll start with a simple example.

-_Print out the host name from a Windows container:_
+_Print out the host name from a Windows Nano Server container:_

 ```
 docker container run docker4dotnet/nanoserver hostname